j-hannes/snap-tutorial/chapter2.md

 The last two only in case you use Vim as text editor.
 You might want to add some more files later on like the session key file, local database files etc.
+Once this is done you can initialize your repository via

+    git init
+    git add .
+    git commit -a -m "Initialize project skelleton"

+or a similar initial commit message.
+Versioning is generally a good idea, even of smaller project because you get used to the work flow of commits and making small changes only and you also have a nice log of the work you have done plus a backup of every development step of your application.

 Cleaning up the initial application